jlee26/motif-mark/README.md

 ## Objective

-The motifs, or small regions of the DNA that are shared upon different different proteins, can have an impact on the important biological functions of a gene.
-Multiple motifs can work together and regulate gene expression.
+The motifs, or small regions of the DNA that are shared between different different proteins, can have an impact on biological functions of a gene.
+Multiple motif binding sites can work together and regulate gene expression.
+These sequences can be as short as 3 nucleotides and as along as over 10 nucleotides.
+It is possible some motif binding sites are regulators of alternative splicing, a biological process where introns are spliced and exons are joined together for protein synthesis, where certain motif binding sites can be an activator or repressor for exon inclusion

-The objective of this motif-mark is to determine and visualize motif-binding site on DNA sequences.
+The objective of this motif-mark script is to determine and visualize motif-binding sites on DNA sequences.
+The script will return one figure for a single FASTA file.
+In the figure, motif binding sites will be colored in boxes to scale with the DNA sequence.
+This figure is to help understand the location of the motif binding sites and support biological conclusions.

-##

 ## Setting up environment
-The python script uses Pycairo to create a figure with motifs.
-Python 3 and Pycairo (version) should be installed in the environment.
+The motif-mark script uses Pycairo to create a figure with motif binding sites.
+Python (3.8.12) and Pycairo should be installed to the environment.

 ## How to use
-In the working directory, there should be 3 files:
+In the working directory, there should be 3 files (more described below):

 1. motif-mark-oop.py
 2. FASTA file